py2ai/py2ai.github.io/_posts/2021-02-17-Send-video-over-UDP-socket-in-Python.md

 categories: [Socket Programming Series]
 mathjax: true
 featured-img: pythonudp1
-summary: This tutorial is about using OpenCv and UDP sockets for server-client video transfer
+description: This tutorial is about using OpenCv and UDP sockets for server-client video transfer
 ---